 Your Credit Report

 For one, almost all of your credit card debts, secured debts, and some other types of debts will be listed on your credit report.
-Your credit report has all the information about each creditor that you owe, so you rarely have to go out looking for your credit card bills so that you can list the information on your bankruptcy forms.
+Your credit report has all the information about each creditor that you owe, so you rarely have to go out looking for your credit card bills to find the information you need for your bankruptcy forms.

 Your Medical Bills

 The three major credit bureaus recently removed many civil judgments from credit reports.
 So, for your judgments, you should first try looking through any documents you have at home similar to what you did for your medical bills.

 If that is unsuccessful, try contacting the court that handled the lawsuit to get more information about who sued you and the details of the case..
 Courts also have online databases.
 You should be able to look up your name to figure out who sued you.
-Keep in mind that court websites are often tough to navigate, so do not feel discouraged if you do not get it right away or you need to contact the court to get the information you need.
+Keep in mind that court websites are often tough to navigate, so don’t feel discouraged if you do not get it right away or you need to contact the court to get the information you need.

 What about money that you owe friends and family?

 Our second tip on money you owe friends and family is to use Google Maps to find their address if you are too embarrassed to ask.
 It’s always better to ask your friends and family that you owe for their address directly, just in case they moved, but Google Maps can help you locate someone’s exact address if you know the general area or landmarks.
 Just like with medical debts you owe, do not stress too much about remembering the exact amount you owe.
 Do your best to estimate it.

 In most states, if you don’t have assets that can be seized by creditors, it’s not the end of the world if you forget to list a debt on your bankruptcy forms if you want that debt to be erased.